 Reset Network Settings

+This is perhaps the most effective solution to the No SIM Card Inserted problem faced by the iPhone users.
 You can try to reset network settings on your iPhone to solve SIM connectivity issues.
 To do so, go to Settings > General > Reset.
 Then tap on ‘Reset Network Settings’ option.
+After reseting the network reboot your iPhone and try inserting the SIM card again.

 Restore your iPhone